bht292/InformationSecurity/homework-h2.md

 The adversary achieves their intended goal, such as exfiltrating data or disrupting systems, causing severe damages within the whole IT environments.

 ### Courses of Action
-Defenders can employ specific actions at various stages of the kill chain to disrupt an adversary's campaign.
-These courses of action are categorized into six types: detection, denial, disruption, degradation, deception, and destruction.
+Defenders can execute specific actions at many stages of the kill chain to disrupt a hacker's  attack.
+These actions are categorized into six types.
+Detection, denial, disruption, degradation, deception, and destruction.
 Each course addresses a different phase of the attack to either halt its progression or reduce its impact.

 For instance, detection involves identifying adversary activity early to prevent further action, while denial focuses on blocking access to resources or vulnerabilities.
-Disruption targets the attacker's ability to execute their plan, such as cutting off command and control channels.
+Disruption targets the attacker's ability to execute their plan.
+An example for that would be to cut off command and control channels.

-Deception, on the other hand, uses false information to mislead adversaries and waste their resources.
-These tailored approaches allow organizations to respond dynamically, reducing risk while maximizing defensive efficiency.
+Deception uses false information to mislead the opponents and waste their resources.
+This is a very frustrating experience for them which might causes them to stop the attack.

 ### Intrusion Reconstruction
-When an intrusion occurs, it is essential to reconstruct the event to understand what happened and how it occurred.
-This process involves analyzing logs with a tool as Splunk or something simmilar, correlating data, and mapping the incident to the kill chain stages.
+When an intrusion occurs it is essential to reconstruct the event.
+The most important things are to understand what happened and how it occurred, as the answers to these questions are of great value for the future.

-By doing so, defenders can uncover gaps in their security posture and gain insights into the adversary's methods and objectives.
+This process involves analyzing logs with a tool sucha as Splunk or something simmilar, correlating data and connecting the incident to the kill chain stages.
+By doing so defenders can uncover gaps in their security posture and gain insights into the adversary's methods and objectives.
 Therefore, reconstruction serves several purposes.
-It helps organizations identify the root cause of an incident, refine detection capabilities, and enhance their response mechanisms.
-In addition to that it enables security teams to piece together adversary tactics, techniques, and procedures, forming a more comprehensive picture of the attack.
+It helps organizations to identify the root cause of an incident and refine detection capabilities which enhances their response mechanisms.

+In addition to that it enables the security teams to understand their opponents tactics and procedures.
+This gains them a more comprehensive picture of the attack.
 This information can then be fed back into defensive strategies to close vulnerabilities and anticipate similar threats in the future.
 That will result to a stronger and more secure IT environment.

 ### Campaign Analysis
 Campaign analysis elevates the focus from individual incidents to the larger patterns of adversary behavior.

-By examining multiple intrusion attempts, analysts can discern an adversary's broader objectives, operational methods, and preferred tools.
-This macro-level perspective reveals how specific incidents fit into a larger strategy, providing deeper insights into threat actors.
-One of the key outcomes of campaign analysis is the ability to attribute attacks to specific groups or motivations, such as financial gain, espionage, or sabotage.
+Analyzing multiple intrusion attempts helps the security analysts to understand the attacker’s goals and methods.
+Even the tools can be figured out and many more details.
+This broader view shows how the incidents fit into a larger strategy and provides valuable insights into the hackers behaviors.
+A key benefit of campaign analysis is identifying who is behind the attacks and what their motivations are.

-It also helps prioritize resources by identifying the most persistent or impactful threats.
-By tracking adversary campaigns over time, organizations can adopt a predictive stance, anticipating future actions and preparing defenses in advance.
+It also helps to prioritize resources by identifying the most persistent or impactful threats.

 ### Summary of Intelligence-Driven Computer Network Defense
-Intelligence-driven defense emphasizes understanding and countering adversaries through structured frameworks and actionable intelligence.
+Intelligence-driven defense is all about understanding and countering opponents through structured frameworks and actionable intelligence.

-The kill chain provides a systematic approach to identifying and mitigating threats at each stage of an attack.
-Managing indicators ensures relevant and timely responses, while intrusion reconstruction uncovers valuable lessons for refining defenses.
+The kill chain provides a structured approach to identify and mitigate threats for each stage of an attack.
+Managing these indicators ensures relevant and timely responses, while intrusion reconstruction uncovers valuable lessons for refining defenses.
 Campaign analysis broadens the scope of understanding, linking individual incidents to broader adversary strategies.
 This proactive and intelligence-led approach shifts cybersecurity from reactive measures to predictive and preventive strategies.

 With this information organizations can strengthen their resilience against the evolving landscape of cyber threats.

+## Key Content and questions
+Intelligence-driven cybersecurity is used in order to stay ahead of attackers by understanding their tactics and using that know-how to prevent threats and find risks.
+Tools like the Intrusion Kill Chain break down attacks into different Phases which help defenders to block or disrupt them at specific situations.

+When attacks happen it is vital to analyze them as it helps to uncover vulnerabilities and improve defenses.
+Looking at broader patterns can reveal what attackers are after and how they operate.
+This allows organizations to adapt to future threats and respond more effectively.
+It is all about being proactive instead of reactive when it comes to defend a Information System against cyber threats.

+Even though this framework is of big importance, I wonder how smaller companies implement this.
+Do they even have the resources?
+Could the framework be optimized for smaller teams while maintaining its effectiveness?

 ## Attack Story - A Cybersecurity Incident: The Supply Chain Compromise
 ### The Attack